There is always someone who loves and hates a new product, but sometimes the idea is so bad that nobody’s a fan.

 Mac G4 Cube

 Does anyone remember the G4 Cube?
-It was supposed to be super compact but had a lot of problems that really should have been resolved before launch.
+It was supposed to be super compact but had many problems that should have been resolved before launch.

-For starters, the case cracked easily, and it overheated even under normal use.
+For starters, the case cracked easily and overheated even under normal use.
 The specs for the G4 were also underwhelming, especially for an Apple product.

 Consumers didn’t bite, but it did give ideas for making compact computers work better in the future.